-Our Access Arrangements policy explains the activity undertaken to ensure inclusion throughout the school for all girls with learning support needs, which will include those with formally diagnosed Special Educational Needs Disabilities (SEND).
+Our Access Arrangements policy explains the activity undertaken to ensure inclusion throughout the school for all girls.
 The policy supports and facilitates Mayfield's aim to create a learning environment in which every girl can fulfil her full potential.

 Access Arrangements